 Get your essentials in the capital before hopping on the boat

-After you arrive at the Puerto Princesa International Airport, you will find banks, ATM machines and foreign exchange shops.
-There are also remittance centres such Palawan Express.
+After you arrive at the Puerto Princesa International Airport, you will find banks, ATM machines, and foreign exchange shops.
+There are also remittance centers such as Palawan Express.
 Many tourists withdraw sufficient cash while in the capital because ATM machines are scarce in other parts of the province.
 It’s also advisable to check with your hotel or lodge whether they accept credit cards.
 Hopping to a boat back to Puerto Princesa to withdraw cash is no fun.
 Palawan experience

 Many islands in Palawan province are barely inhabited.
 While in the capital, buy snacks for your island hopping adventures.
-Some of the essentials you should include in your shopping list are bottled water, crackers, chocolates or sweets, sunblock lotion, mosquito repellent lotion, and other toiletries.
+Some of the essentials you should include in your shopping list are bottled water, crackers, chocolates or sweets, sunblock lotion, mosquito prevention kit, and other toiletries.
 Buying these in the mall than in your hotel can save you money.

 Rice lovers everywhere

-Palawan is a popular destination not only for foreigners but also for Filipino travellers.
-You will meet solo backpackers, family vacationers and groups of travelling friends.
+Palawan is a popular destination not only for foreigners but also for Filipino travelers.
+You will meet solo backpackers, family vacationers, and groups of traveling friends.
 Filipinos are known to be among the friendliest people you’ll ever meet.
 If you need help with directions or with anything, don’t hesitate to approach them for assistance.
 Palawan experience

 Environmental rules are strictly enforced